-Both Warwick District Council and Stratford District Council's Unions have been fully consulted and supportive of the proposal for joint working.
-Agreement has been reached in relation to the proposed policy changes for forthcoming service redesigns subject to an implementation date of 1st May 2021.
+Both Warwick District Council and Stratford District Council's Unions were fully consulted and were supportive of the proposal for joint working.
+Agreement was reached in relation to the proposed policy changes for forthcoming service redesigns subject to an implementation date of 1st May 2021 and the joint procedures were agreed at Stratford's Employment & Appointments Committee on Tuesday 16 March.